 One more note about loosening your soil: if you want to attract worms to your soil, use a pitchfork instead of a shovel or rototiller.
 Otherwise, you may injure or disturb any worms that are present.

-Add Worms to Your Garden
+Soil Drainage Method #4: Add Worms to Your Garden

 In short, Worms make soil less compact and aerate the soil at the same time.
 They also break down organic matter into a form that plants can use as nutrition.

 For more information, check out my article on how to get more worms in your garden.